mui/material-ui/docs/pages/blog/introducing-mui-base.md

 MUI Base is easy to pick up if you're already familiar with Material UI, as the APIs are very similar—indeed, they were designed to be complementary to one another.
 Start from scratch with MUI Base, or use Material UI for rapid prototyping, and then switch to MUI Base when you need more customization options.

+## Why MUI Base?

+The new library use cases are somewhat different than those of Material UI.
+Material UI shines at providing you means to quickly create user interfaces that look close to the Material Design specification.
+MUI Base, on the other hand, prioritizes customizability over the speed of development.
+It's better suited for public-facing projects where pixel-perfection is crucial.

+So, why not use any of the headless libraries already present on the market instead?
+There are other alternatives like Headless UI, Radix UI, or React Aria, to name a few.
+MUI Base's significant advantage is that it takes the best parts from Material UI, which is a complete, mature library.
+It gives you a familiar API to program against, which makes it easy to migrate a project (or just a part of it) from Material UI if needed.
+We aim to create [unstyled versions of all Material UI components](https://github.com/mui/material-ui/issues/27170) (that make sense to do so).

 ## Components and hooks

 MUI Base offers two kinds of building blocks: unstyled components and hooks.